NWChemEx/PluginPlay/docs/source/developer/design/memoization.rst

 - Comparing objects can be expensive (think about distributed tensors)

+  - Needed to determine if inputs have beein the previous section n seen before
   - Hashing is a possible solution, but relying on hashing alone can theoretically lead to memoizing when not appropriate (although if implemented correctly the odds are astronomical)

+- The same input may be used as an input to many modules

+  - Memoization requires stores the inputs and results somewhere
+  - If the same input is passed to different modules we can end up storing multiple copies of an expensive object
+  - Returning the same result from different modules is also possible, but anticipated to be far less likely.

 - Need to decide how long memoized data is valid for.